 The majority of students will be confident and capable of meeting established expectations that are clear, explicitly taught and practised.
+Student that model and demonstrate expectations will be acknowledged and rewarded through the implementation of SOLE and Grit.
 In-class corrective feedback, sanctions and rule reminders may be used by teachers to respond to low-level or minor problem behaviours.